 Ride horses to our lakeside mountain base camp at 10,000 feet in the Colorado Rockies.
 Watch the sun crawl down Devil’s Kettle until it lights up the meadow in the valley below.
 Journey through aspen and lodge pole pine to the Continental Divide and take in the stunning view.
 Explore new trails through wildflower meadows.
 Venture to the high country on switchback trails.
 If you’re into horses, you’ll love getting to know Ipsus, Blackie, and Squeak.
 Keep your eyes peeled for elk, mule deer, bighorn sheep, golden eagles, marmot, pika, and the elusive cougar.
 After an exciting day’s ride, you can fish in a mountain lake teeming with trout.
 The Gunnison country of western Colorado is vast, pure, and wild.
 This is an adventure you will remember for years to come.

-DAY 6: Get an early start to ride back to the trailhead.
+Get an early start to ride back to the trailhead.
 Soak in the last bit of mountain atmosphere and reflect on your adventure in the high country.
 The trip officially ends in the afternoon in Gunnison, CO.
-Those using WI's van transportation can expect to return to Denver in the evening.
+Those using Wilderness Inauiry's van transportation can expect to return to Denver in the evening.

 TERRAIN/ROUTE CHOICES: The Colorado Rockies are beautiful and rugged.
 Saddle up at the trailhead and ride a couple hours to our base camp in a beautiful setting at 10,000 feet elevation.
 From there, you will enjoy full and half day rides to various places, including the Continental Divide at 12,000 feet.